Seasonal Guided Walks

 From April to August, tours of the Kings Bastion are available on the second Tuesday of each month and can be booked online or at the Tourist Information Centre in the Museum.
 Prices as above.

 Both City & Roman Walks & Eastgate chamber tours are also available throughout the year for private bookings.

 Private guided walks are available throughout the year for groups both large and small with no extra charge .
-To compliment your guided walk, refreshments can be arranged with a small additional charge.
-Choose any of the walks from our extensive list and e-mail your requirements to email@example.com.
+To complement your guided walk, refreshments can be arranged with a small additional charge.
+Choose any of the walks from our extensive list and e-mail your requirements to firstname.lastname@example.org.

 A city centre coach set down point is available.

 Hear why the Romans came to Gloucester.
 Discover Roman Walls in the Eastgate Chamber and meet Emperor Nerva.

 Visit the Eastgate Chamber and discover Roman walls , a medieval gate tower and a 16th century horsepool.